replicatedhq/help-center/content/guides/ship-with-kubernetes/index.md

   icon: "replicatedKubernetes"
   index: false
   chapters:
-    - title: "Creating and Ship a Release"
+    - title: "Create and Ship a Release"
       description: "Using Replicated to create and promote your first Kubernetes release "
       slug: "create-release"
     - title: "Install and Test"